Let’s say you have:

 This approach is an opinionated approach, but it worked well for me.
 You could possibly perform a similar outcome in a different way.

-If you like my approach…
+If you liked my article…

 Follow me